janhq/jan/docs/docs/specs/models.md

 :::caution

-This is current under development.
+This is currently under development.

 :::